bkesterbyld/maroon-potato/src/pages/index.md

         title: Aggregate and analyze real time data without coding
       - title: Collaborative and secure
         content: >
-          Enforce a data-centric solution development approach that fosters team collaboration reuse.
-Data managed in Above can be replicated and kept in sync to power multiple projects and applications, with granular browser and API access controls.
+          Data sets managed in Above can be replicated and kept in sync to power multiple projects, dashboards and applications, with granular browser and API access controls.
         actions: []
         media_position: left
         media_width: thirty-three